Top 10 Best Modern Classic Books

 2 Lord of the Flies

 Both a thoroughly moving and engaging read, Lord Of The Flies succeeds in using horrific images to exalt a clever plot and devastating message, rather than to hide from little overall depth.
-The social commentary delivered by this book is classic, but the area it remains unmatched by such books as 1984 is simply how enjoyable a read it is.
+The social commentary delivered by this book is classic, unmatched by such books as 1984 in how enjoyable a read it is.

 Just read it.
 Adults can do much worse.